namanrox/namanrox/README.md

-- 👋 Hi, I’m Namandeep Singh
+- 👋 Hi, I’m Namandeep Singh.
+I am currently, a 3 ⭐ coder on CodeChef.
 - 👀 I’m interested in learning new things in the tech field.
 - 🌱 I’m currently learning CS50 course by Harvard University along with C++ and Python on HackerRank platform.
 - 💞️ I’m looking to collaborate with Kratigence and Codame Societies of my college.